Young Entrepreneur in Honduras launches a Thriving Tea Business

-Among its many favorite teas, Teteria Te Invito offers a variety of world class drinks, including te macha, green tea with papaya and strawberries, black tea with strawberry bits, black tea mango passion and the popular, Witches of Eastwick tea, with red apples, pineapple and raspberry, which can be served hot, cold or with orange juice.
+Among its many popular teas, Teteria Te Invito offers a variety of world-class drinks, including te macha, green tea with papaya and strawberries, black tea with strawberry bits, black tea mango passion and the popular, Witches of Eastwick tea, with red apples, pineapple and raspberry, which can be served hot, cold or with orange juice.
 The prices range from 6 cents to $3.

-“Being an entrepreneur is very gratifying,” told Jose to Latinarepublic.com, adding, “yes, you can be entrepreneurial in Honduras.
-Follow the laws of life: if you want, you can and if you can, you will.”
+“Being an entrepreneur is very gratifying,” shared Jose with Latina Republic, adding, “even with all the challenges we face here in Honduras, yes, you can be entrepreneurial in Honduras.
+Follow the laws of life: “If you want, you can and if you can, you will.”

-If you are visiting Tegucigalpa, stop by, try one of Jose’s original teas, and meet this entrepreneurial young man.
+If you are visiting Tegucigalpa, stop by, and try one of Jose’s original teas.

 The Teteria Te Invito is located in the Casa Quinchon , 2 blocks from Tegucigalpa’s Central Park, right across from the Financial district.